djordjije11/DeezerPlaylistsDownload/README.md

 I used a Python programming language and a Selenium library.
 The code consists of two scripts and one .txt file.
 The process starts by running the <b>deezer_main.py</b> script, where a user in the console enters the link of the playlist.
-The share links of all songs from the Deezer playlist are collected and stored in the <b>links_file.txt</b> file.
+A web page of the playlist opens up in a Chrome browser window and share links of all songs from the Deezer playlist are being collected and stored in the <b>links_file.txt</b> file.

+- <b>IMPORTANT</b>

+  The <b>playlist</b> that the user wants to download must be <b>public</b>.
+Also, the user should <b>expand the browser window</b> so there wouldn't be any errors.

 After the deezer_main.py script is finished, the user runs <b>telegram_main.py</b> script, which opens a Chrome browser window with the displayed QR code through which the user logs in to Telegram.